Richard Thomas (actor): Acting career

 Thomas at age 10 in 1, 2, 3 Go!

 In 1958, at age seven, Thomas made his Broadway debut in Sunrise at Campobello.
 In 1959, he appeared in the Hallmark Hall of Fame NBC television presentation of Ibsen's A Doll's House with Julie Harris, Christopher Plummer, and Hume Cronyn.
 He then began acting in daytime TV, appearing in soap operas such as The Edge of Night (as Ben Schultz, 1961), A Flame in the Wind and As the World Turns (as Tom Hughes, 1966–67) which were broadcast from his native Manhattan.
 In 1970, he guest starred in NBC's Bonanza ("The Weary Willies").

-Thomas's first major film roles were in the auto racing drama Winning (1969) with Paul Newman and the coming-of-age story Last Summer (also 1969) with Bruce Davison and Barbara Hershey.
+Thomas's first major film roles were in the auto racing drama Winning (1969) with Paul Newman and the coming-of-age story Last Summer (also 1969) with Bruce Davison, Barbara Hershey, and Catherine Burns.

-In 1971 Thomas appeared in The Todd Killings, a psychological thriller released by National General Pictures, directed by Barry Shear and co-starring Robert F. Lyons, Belinda Montgomery and Barbara Bel Geddes, based on the true crimes of serial killer Charles Schmid.
-Also in 1971, he starred in Red Sky at Morning, and played the lead in the independent production Cactus in the Snow.
+In 1971 Thomas appeared in The Todd Killings, a psychological thriller released by National General Pictures, directed by Barry Shear, and co-starring Robert F. Lyons, Belinda Montgomery and Barbara Bel Geddes, based on the true crimes of serial killer Charles Schmid.
+Also in 1971, he starred in Red Sky at Morning, reuniting him with Last Summer co-star Catherine Burns, and played the lead in the independent production Cactus in the Snow.